 Several of our projects have revolved around the confirmed longevity gene forkhead box 3 (FOXO3) and the apolipoprotein E (APOE) gene with its epsilon 4 'mortality' allele.
 Currently, our priority is on increasing the number of longevity variants, with a special focus on immune-relevant loci.
 Several genome- and exome-wide association studies in long-lived individuals (94-110 years) and younger controls (45-77 years) using microarray and sequencing technologies are ongoing.
 The overlay and integration of the genotype data with other layers of information (e.g. transcriptome and methylation data) allows us to create a high-resolution molecular map of longevity and age-related processes, which improves our understanding of gene expression and regulation in human longevity.

-In connection with these studies the book by Andreas Labes and Stefan Schreiber "100 Jahre Leben", has been published, please refer to the gallery below for some photos of Andreas Labes.
+In connection with these studies the book "100 Jahre Leben" has been published by Andreas Labes and Stefan Schreiber; please refer to the gallery below for some photos taken by Andreas Labes.